TheJokersThief/Banshee/docs/global_config.md

 This is particularly appealing if your organisation has several monorepos with long git histories.

+## Merge options (`merging`)

+If you're using the `merge <path>` command, these options configure the merge options.

+* `strategy` is the merge strategy used
+* `append_title` is a string that will be added to the end of the merge commit's title.
+This can be useful if you want to do something like skip running CI for auto-merged PRs.

 # Defaults (`defaults`)

 These are defaults used when a value doesn't exist.